-In chapter 4 Paul deals with the present limitations experienced by the apostolic band, how those limitations do not hinder the work of the gospel, and how they will be overshadowed by the future glory.
+In chapter four Paul deals with the present difficulties experienced by the apostolic band, how those difficulties do not hinder the work of the gospel, and how they will be overshadowed by the future glory.

 v6.
-The quotation refers to God's creation of this universe.
-As he commanded the light to shine on our world, so he has commanded light to shine on us, a life giving light.
-The light is the "light of the gospel of the glory of Christ" received at the time of our conversion, v4.
-In simple terms, we may understand this enlightening as a bonding with the person of Christ.
+As God commanded the light to shine on our world, so he has commanded light to shine on us, a life giving light.
+This light is the "light of the gospel of the glory of Christ."

 God's power is made perfect in weakness